matheusboaro/VGG16-CapsNet/README.md

 To run this model you need:

-1-A data set with the features extracted by some other network (In this case VGG16) and save as .npy.
+1-A dataset with the features extracted by some other network (In this case VGG16) and save as .npy.

 2-Run "create_name_list.py" with the directories of train, test and validation, to create a list with all the name of the features files, and it respectives labels.